310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 Hm?
 What am I going as?

-Hrmm… I thought about being a cyclops at first, but the eyeball would look pretty gross, right?
+Hmm… I thought about being a cyclops at first, but the eyeball would look pretty gross, right?
 It’d make me look bad in front of people.

 So after going through countless ideas, I finally decided on being a “Guardian of the Valley of Kings”!
 So basically an Egyptian monster.
 If you wanted to be more specific, then I guess it’d be a mummy.